 Who should buy the Nike ZoomX Streakfly

-The Nike ZoomX Streakfly is a must-buy for runners who:
+The Nike ZoomX Streakfly is a must-buy for:

 Who should NOT buy it

 You won’t get that trampoline-like feeling of a carbon-plated racer with the Nike ZoomX Streakfly.

 For a genuine 5K/10K racer, check the Adidas Adizero Takumi Sen 8 or the New Balance SC Pacer.